Get insider access

 Raw Performance

 The Corsair K65 RGB MINI is an outstanding compact 60% gaming keyboard with a sturdy feeling build and exceptionally low latency.
-It's also one of Corsair's first keyboards to have an advertised 8000Hz polling rate, though this isn't something we test for, specifically.
+It's also one of Corsair's first keyboards with an advertised 8000Hz polling rate.
 While it doesn't have many extra features, its controls are highly customizable.
 You can set macros to all keys and make other adjustments directly on the keyboard or using the iCUE companion software.
-It also has full RGB lighting with individually-lit keys and provides a very light and responsive feeling typing quality with the linear MX Cherry Speed switches on the unit we tested.
+It also has full RGB lighting with individually lit keys and provides a very light and responsive feeling typing quality with the linear MX Cherry Speed switches on the unit we tested.
 Unfortunately, it lacks a wrist rest, and there are no adjustable incline settings.

 Our Verdict